-Dance 61ab

-Tap Dance I - Beginning

-1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC

-This course introduces elementary techniques of tap dancing, including music theory concepts as they apply to the rhythms of tap dance.
-Attendance is required at selected dance events at El Camino College Center for the Arts.

-Dance 62abcd

-Tap Dance II - Intermediate

-2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 61ab with a minimum grade of C or equivalent Credit, degree applicable Transfer CSU,UC

-This course is a continuation of Dance 61ab.
-Students will refine the basic tap dance skills and learn more complex tap combinations that incorporate a variety of rhythms and styles.
-Attendance at selected dance events at El Camino College Center for the Arts is required.
+Dance 61ab Tap Dance I - Beginning 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course introduces elementary techniques of tap dancing, including music theory concepts as they apply to the rhythms of tap dance.
+Attendance is required at selected dance events.
+Dance 62abcd Tap Dance II - Intermediate 2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 61ab with a minimum grade of C or equivalent Credit, degree applicable Transfer CSU,UC In this course, students continue studying Tap Dance.
+Students will refine basic tap dance skills and learn more complex tap combinations that incorporate a variety of rhythms and styles.
+Attendance at selected dance events is required.
+Dance 70abcd Improvisation 2 units; 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU, UC This course is designed for students with all levels of dance experience.

-2009-2010 El Camino College Catalog

-Dance 70abcd Improvisation

-2 units; 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU

-This course is designed for students with all levels of dance experience.
 The emphasis of the class is to encourage creative development rather than technical dance skills.
-It is highly recommended for non-dancers and beginning choreographers.
+It is highly recommended for nondancers and beginning choreographers.
 Content areas include improvisational problems organized into three main areas: space, time, and movement invention.
 Topics progress from individual exploration to formally structured group improvisation.
 Attendance at selected dance events is required.
 Note: Letter grade or P/NP option.